liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/02-running-scripts-from-script-console.markdown

 ![Figure 1: The script console's sample Groovy script prints the User count to the console's *Output* section.](../../../images/groovy-script-sample.png)

-The Groovy sample invokes Liferay service utility `UserLocalServiceUtil` to get the user count.
-Then it uses the `out` (a built-in `PrintWriter`) to output the count to the script console.
+The Groovy sample invokes the Liferay service utility `UserLocalServiceUtil` to get the user count.
+Then it uses `out` (a built-in `PrintWriter`) to write the count to the script console.

 ## Predefined Variables [](id=predefined-variables)